redapt/machine-learning/credit-card-fraud/README.md

 ## Prerequisites

-For the non-Amazon ML and Google ML analysis, I will be using Python with the following Python modules:
+For the non-Amazon ML and non-Google ML analysis, I will be using Python with the following Python modules:
-* [Pandas](http://pandas.pydata.org) &mdash; Powerful data structures for data analysis, time series,and statistics.
+* [Pandas](http://pandas.pydata.org) &mdash; Powerful data structures for data analysis, time series, and statistics.
 * [NumPy](http://www.numpy.org)  &mdash; Array processing for numbers, strings, records, and objects.
 * [TensorFlow](http://tensorflow.org/)
 * [sklearn](https://pypi.python.org/pypi/scikit-learn/) &mdash; A set of python modules for machine learning and data mining.